OkBayat/OkBayat.github.io/docs/k2-os/strategic-direction/the-disease-of-good-ideas.md

 Multiple paths at once.
 And a missing center.

-Until I came across the book Essentialism.
+Until I came across the book *Essentialism*.
 And there I understood this isn’t a personal mistake.
 It’s a recurring breaking point.
 A point that starts exactly from an abundance of choices—and an inability to remove.